-Served in small side portions, this aromatic preparation complements Asian noodle or rice dishes and can also be used as a hot appetizer.
+Served in small portions, this aromatic preparation of teriyaki-flavored mushrooms complements Asian noodle or rice dishes.
+It can also be used as a hot appetizer with slices of baguette.

 Serves: 4 to 6

 - 2 tablespoons white wine or vegetable broth